dustinpfister/test_threejs/README.md

 # test_threejs

-This is a collection of work using the javaScript library known as [three.js](https://threejs.org/docs/index.html#manual/en/introduction/Creating-a-scene) to create simple demos of threejs features, simple project examples, and so forth.
-In other words I am just simply testing out threejs, and what can be done with threejs along with other javaScript libraries, and a little vanilla javaScript code here and there.
-I [write about the state of the source code worked out here in blog posts](https://dustinpfister.github.io/categories/three-js/) I publish on my [github pages site](https://dustinpfister.github.io/2018/04/04/threejs-getting-started/).
+This is a collection of work using the javaScript library called [three.js](https://threejs.org/docs/index.html#manual/en/introduction/Creating-a-scene) to create simple demos of threejs features, and project examples.
+In other words I am just simply testing out threejs, along with a little extra vanilla javaScript code.
+I [write about the state of the source code examples worked out here in blog posts](https://dustinpfister.github.io/categories/three-js/) that I publish on my [github pages site](https://dustinpfister.github.io/2018/04/04/threejs-getting-started/).

 <div align="center">
     <a href="https://www.youtube.com/watch?v=AzuB6ExUE64">